simonjellvert/golf-adventure/README.md

 Before the game starts a print message is shown as "Launching the game...", then the terminal is cleared before the caddie gives the player instructions about the hole and what options for the first shot the player can choose between.
 The player chooses the next shot by using the numeric keyboard and enter-key.
 On each shot options the player can choose to leave the game.
 If entering a letter or a symbol an error message will appear in red text telling the player something went wrong and asks to enter option again.

 The text is printed using the time.sleep function to make the letters appear one after each other, I think it makes the text easier for the player to read and follow along.
+The enter option text is colored green.

 ![Screenshot of first shot](assets/play_function.png)